 UNC Health Care’s Geriatricians can help you maintain health, activity, and independence as you age.
 With board certifications in internal medicine, we are experts in primary care.
 Our doctors also have a Geriatrics certification, with special training in how the diseases of aging –– and multiple medications –– affect aging bodies.
 Our Geriatricians are both primary care physicians and specialists in the unique needs of older adults

 Providing Primary and Hospital Care

-We provide outpatient primary care through our award-winning Geriatrics Specialty Clinic in Chapel Hill.
+We provide outpatient primary care through our award-winning UNC Geriatrics in Chapel Hill.
 We typically see patients who are 65 and older at our Clinic.
 Patients under 65 can be seen if they’re having age-related issues like dementia, falls, incontinence, or other geriatric syndromes.

 Conditions we treat

 - Falls risk and falls prevention